 Kim: We are providing food for thought and, in addition to sexy stories, a toolkit -- handy lists of Do's and Don'ts to keep in mind when passion and romance threaten to slip away.

-Renate: The best way to demonstrate what we are after in Lesbian Marriage: A Sex Survival Kit is to take one central, general misunderstanding about sex in long-term relationships.
+Renate: The best way to demonstrate what we are after in Lesbian Marriage: A Love & Sex Survival Kit is to take one central, general misunderstanding about sex in long-term relationships.
 We call it "The Hot Burn versus the Slow Burn."

 The Hot Burn is the quick flare, the instantaneous sexual kindle, the experience we think worth ruining our lives for.
 The Slow Burn takes longer to get going.
 It needs a more intimate, mature knowledge of our lover's body.
 It requires patience as the heat gathers and gains force.
 The great temptation of the Hot Burn is that you race ahead of yourself and seem transformed.
 Your old self is left behind.
 You are carried beyond the sexual limitations that have always plagued you.
 How could you resist it?